thephpleague/flysystem/readme.md

 }
 ```

 You can also use Flysystem without using Composer.
-You can register an Autoloader function and the rest will be taken care by it.
+You can register an autoloader function:

 ```php
 spl_autoload_register(function($class) {